adopted-ember-addons/ember-infinity/README.md

 · **infinity-loader service**

-Importing the `ember-infinity` Route Mixin and extend your route will give you access to `this.infinifyModel` in your model hook.
+Importing the `ember-infinity` Route Mixin and extending your route will give you access to `this.infinifyModel` in your model hook.

 ```js
 import Route from '@ember/routing/route';